kuratahiroyuki/Cross-Attention_PHV/README.md

     ex)
     `$ conda activate attention_phv_network`

-## 1. Installing the Attention-PHV package
+## 1. Installing the Cross-attention PHV package
 Execute the following command in the directory where the package is located.
 `$pip install ./Attention-PHV/dist/Attention-PHV-0.0.1.tar.gz`